LakshminathMuvva/DBMS_Project_R2/README.md

 # DBMS_Project_R2
-We're building our e-commerce platform with a frontend using HTML, CSS, and JavaScript for the user experience.
+We're building our e-commerce platform with a frontend using HTML, CSS, JavaScript and SQL for the user experience.